The Steps to Get You Started

 6. Capture a Few Checklists, Metrics, or Projects

 Inside of GlassFrog, you can populate some initial operational items to review during your regular Tactical Meetings.
-Now, these aren’t necessary to begin, so I hesitate to include them, but it generally helps to have some items there to help everyone get a feel for how these constructs work — just remember they can be changed, deleted, or added to at any time.
+Now, these aren’t necessary to begin, but it generally helps to have some items there to help everyone get a feel for how these constructs work.
+Just remember they can be changed, deleted, or added to at any time.

 Metrics review is for surfacing any relevant quantitative data which gives us transparency into the heath or success of the circle (think of metrics like the dashboard of a car).
 Only the role assigned to each metric (metrics are assigned by the Lead Link) may speak, others may only ask clarifying questions about the data.
 So, no opinions, requests for action, or discussion.
 Encourage participants to bring any of these to triage.
 Metrics are define in Holacracy Constitution, Article 4.2.1

 In Holacracy, a project is any outcome.
 Since accountabilities define ongoing actions, projects allow us to get more granular and concrete on tasks with definite end points (you can read more about projects here).
 This is why we phrase a project as if it was complete.
 We say, “New Product Launched” rather than “New Product,” to clarify the specific goal.
 Since self-organization allows us to make project requests of each other, we need more clarity than phrasing like “New Product” provides.